parrt/msds692/hw/server.md

     ... same code from a previous project ...
 ```

-You also need a function that uses `urllib` (not `urllib2` because that does not work at Python anywhere apparently) to fetch stock history from Yahoo finance:
+You also need a function that uses `urllib` (not `urllib2` because that does not work at Python anywhere apparently; or at least you have to login via bash console and install) to fetch stock history from Yahoo finance:

 ```python
 def gethistory(ticker):